xiaoqiang-lu/Research/docs/RIS.md

 # Referring Image Segmentation

-**Referring image segmentation is a fundamental visionlanguage task that aims to segment out an object referred to by a natural language expression from an image.**
+**Referring image segmentation is a fundamental vision-language task that aims to segment out an object referred to by a natural language expression from an image.**

 ## Natural Data